-pCi/L - pico Curies per Liter is a measure of radioactivity in water.
+$\underline{p\text{Ci/L}}$ - pico Curies per Liter is a measure of radioactivity in water.

-(1) - During 2017, we collected and analyzed 40 samples for lead and copper.
-The 90% percentile level is is presented in the table.
+0- During 2017, we collected and analyzed 40 samples for lead and copper.
+The 90th percentile level is is presented in the table.
 The action levels for lead and copper were not exceeded at any site.
 The next round of sampling and testing will occur in 2020.
 The values reported for lead and copper represent the 90th percentile.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.

-(2) - No MCL has been established for sodium.
-However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets.

-(3) - MCL is for Combined Radium 226 & 228.

-(4) - Perchlorate is an unregulated contaminant.
-However, the NYS Dept. of Health has established an action level of 18.0 ug/l.

-(5) - UCMR3 - Unregulated Contaminant Monitoring Rule 3 is a Federal water quality sampling program where water suppliers sample and test their source water for 1 year.
+- (2) No MCL has been established for sodium.
+However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets. - (3) TT (Treatment Technique) A required process intended to reduce the level of a contaminant in drinking water. - (4) MCL is for Combined Radium 226 & 228. - $^{(5)}$ Perchlorate is an unregulated contaminant.
+However, the NYS Dept. of Health has established an action level of 18.0 ug/l. - (6) UCMR3 Unregulated Contaminant Monitoring Rule 3 is a Federal water quality sampling program where water suppliers sample and test their source water for 1 year.
 Results will be used by the USEPA to determine if the contaminants need to be regulated in the future.